Oral Health and Children

 Yet many children and their families have trouble accessing oral health care and pediatricians may not know where to turn to help them.

 The American Academy of Pediatrics (AAP) Section on Oral Health and Chapter Oral Health Advocates provide education, training, and advocacy for pediatricians, dentists, other health professionals, and families.

 The importance of improving children's oral health and strategies to do so are included in the Academic Pediatrics Special Issue on Children's Oral Health.

 Together we can make a difference by improving communication and collaboration between the medical and dental homes and making pediatricians and other health professionals an essential part of the oral health team!

 News and Highlights

 - AAP Endorses the Oral Health: An Essential Component of Primary Care White Paper published by Qualis Health

 - U.S. Department of Health and Human Services Announces Final Recommendation for the Optimal Fluoride Level in Drinking Water

 - AAP Launches Brush, Book, Bed Pilot Study!
-Print this great poster to use in your practice.
+Print this great poster in English and Spanish to use in your practice.